 In the sections below you can find out about some of the specific services available for children and young people, adults and older people in Kent and Medway.

 There is also information is available at www.kent.gov.uk/wellbeing for people experiencing a range of mental health issues and a specific to help families with children or young people who might be experiencing difficulties at www.kent.gov.uk/wellbeingfamilies

-If you are concerned about a young person’s mental health and are not sure what extra help is needed, in Kent you can call the Single Point of Access (SPA) for Kent on 0300 123 4496.
-If in Medway, please call 0300 300 1981 to be put through to the Medway Young Persons' Wellbeing Service.
-These services are there to help young people find the most appropriate response to your concerns.
+If you are concerned about the mental health of a child or young person in Kent and Medway and are not sure what extra help is needed, you can call the Single Point of Access (SPA) on 0800 0011 3474.
+This service is there to help find the most appropriate response to your concerns.